watson-intu/self-sdk/docs/workshops-devcon/5.5/lab-docs/workshop_5.md

 **Note:** Unless explicitly stated, all of the following steps are to be run on your local computer.

-## 3. Download the Self SDK onto your computer and add in the code for the LED gesture
+## 3. Download the Self SDK onto your computer and add in the code for the move joint gesture

 ### A. Download the Self SDK